IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 } ExtensionType;
 ~~~

-The format for the "tcp_ao" is defined by:
+The format for the "tcp_ao" extension is defined by:

 ~~~
    enum {